nikbaya/ldscsim/README.md

 Row key: ['rsid']
 ----------------------------------------
 ```
-Compared to the previous simulation, the main changes are that `beta`,`y_no_noise`, and `y` are all arrays because they hold values for all traits.
+Compared to the previous simulation, the main changes are that `beta`,`y_no_noise`, and `y` are all arrays because they hold values for multiple traits.
 ```
 >>> sim.cols().show()
 +-----------+-----------------------+-----------------------+